 School and Money Matters

-Let’s face it, college is expensive.
-So when choosing a college or university, you want to make sure that you’re making the right decision and that it'll be worth it.
-Most students think about the size of their college (population and class sizes), degree majors, extracurricular activities, location, etc. Rightfully so, those are important factors to put into consideration to succeed and be comfortable while attending.
-But here are some things to think about if you want to get the best bang for your buck.
+Let’s face it: College is expensive.
+So when choosing a college or university, you want to make sure that you’re making the right decision and that it will be worth it.
+Most students think about the size of their college (population and class sizes), degree majors, extracurricular activities, location, and so on.
+Rightfully so—those are important factors to put into consideration to succeed and be comfortable while attending.
+But here are some other things to think about if you want to get the best bang for your buck.

 Career Services Program